clij/clij2-docs/reference__label.md

 Takes a labelmap with n labels and generates a (n+1)*(n+1) matrix where all pixels are set to 0 exept those where labels are touching.

 ### <img src="images/mini_empty_logo.png" width="18" height="18"/><img src="images/mini_empty_logo.png" width="18" height="18"/><img src="images/mini_clijx_logo.png" width="18" height="18"/><a href="https://clij.github.io/clij2-docs/reference_greyLevelAtttributeFiltering">greyLevelAtttributeFiltering (Experimental)</a>
 Inspired by Grayscale attribute filtering from MorpholibJ library by David Legland & Ignacio Arganda-Carreras.
-This plugin will remove components in a grayscale image based on user-specified area (for 2D: pixels) or volume (3D: voxels).
-For each gray level specified in the number of bins, binary images will be generated, followed by exclusion of objects (labels) below a minimum pixel count.
-All the binary images for each gray level are combined to form the final image.
-The output is a grayscale image, where bright objects below pixel count are removed.
-It is recommended that low values be used for number of bins, especially for large 3D images, or it may take long time.

 <a name="L"></a>